My mission is to help people live a more inspired life.

 Now, however, I feel extremely blessed to have a passive income business that supports me as I move in a new direction.
 I don’t think it’s any mistake that after years of trying to create passive income with limited success; it finally showed up when I let go of trying to make it happen.
 When I learned to follow the inspired ideas that were showing up, and trust they were leading me where I needed to go.

 For years I’ve felt a calling greater than marketing.

 I just wasn’t clear what it was.
 And to be honest, I’m still not totally clear what the end game looks like.
 What I am clear about is my job right now is to encourage others to live a more inspired life.
 And, to do that by blogging about my journey.
 Challenging others to step back and think about how they’re living.
 And raising questions for others to contemplate.

 The next chapter.

 I’m pretty sure I have another book in me.
 So, my guess is this will lead me to the message for that book.
 As someone who loves teaching, I also wouldn’t be surprised if more online courses are in my future.
 But for now, I’m not concerning myself with that, or trying to make it happen.
 I’m trusting in the process and serving as I go.

 I hope you’ll join me on this path.

-I invite you to subscribe for blog updates so we can travel this inspired path together.
+I invite you to join me on the inspired path, and download and read my Free Ebook, Following Inspiration in Life & in Business.
 I challenge you to contemplate your life.
 Are you living the life you want?
 Are you doing the work you know you’re meant to do?
 If not, are you open to discovering what that looks like?